 The following is from a State House press release.

 The full Senate and House approved legislation sponsored by Sen. Joshua Miller (D-Dist.
 28, Cranston, Warwick) and Rep. John G. Edwards (D-Dist.
-70, Tiverton, Portsmouth) to eliminate the criminal charge for carrying one ounce or less of marijuana.
+70, Tiverton, Portsmouth) to for carrying one ounce or less of marijuana.

 Instead, the new law, if approved, would impose a civil penalty of a $150 fine, plus forfeiture of the drug.
 A third offense within 18 months of the previous offense would be treated as a misdemeanor.

 The legislation passed the House in a 50 to 24 vote and passed the Senate in a 28 to 6 vote.
 Each bill must now travel across the rotunda to pass the opposite chamber in order to become law.